Home » Chicken Recipes » Chicken Bacon Ranch Pull Apart Rolls

 Chicken Bacon Ranch Pull Apart Rolls

-I love having sons, they’re easy to please when it comes to meal planning.
-I learned rather quickly that whatever I plan to make there should be plenty of it.
-I’m delighted that they love leftovers and I never hear a complaint from them when we have a repeat dinner.
+My family loves leftovers and I never hear a complaint from them when we have a repeat dinner.
 I often try to reinvent leftovers a bit but at times it’s an encore presentation of the original.
-That’s how these Chicken Bacon Ranch Pull Apart Rolls came to be using leftover roasted chicken.
-They enjoyed it so much that I began picking up deli chicken to make them as a grab-and-go meal.
-It worked like a charm and has now become one of our favorites.
+That’s how these Chicken Bacon Ranch Pull Apart Rolls sliders came to be, using leftover roasted chicken.
+They enjoyed them so much that I began picking up deli chicken to make them as a grab-and-go meal.
+Whether you use roast chicken, boneless skinless chicken thighs or deli chicken, you’re bound to make these easy sliders on repeat.

 How to Make the Best Chicken Bacon Ranch Pull Apart Rolls Recipe